JBtallgrass/datafun-06-eda/datafun-06-finding.md

 ### Goal

-We aim to compare the average sulphates content across wines of different quality categories to see if sulphates play a role in quality differentiation.
+Compare the average sulphates content across wines of different quality categories to see if sulphates play a role in quality differentiation.

 ### Chart